Dvaita Vedanta: Philosophy

-Dvaita Vedanta is a dualistic interpretation of the Vedas systematized by the 13th-century Indian philosopher-saint Madhvacharya, which espouses dualism by theorizing the existence of two separate realities.
-The first and the only independent reality (svatantra-tattva), states the Dvaita school, is that of Vishnu as the ultimate reality (Brahman) and supreme God.
+Dvaita Vedanta is a dualistic interpretation of the Vedas systematized by the 13th-century Indian philosopher-saint Madhvacharya, theorizing the existence of two separate realities.
+The first and the only independent reality (svatantra-tattva), is Vishnu as the ultimate reality (Brahman) and Supreme God.
 Vishnu is the supreme Self, in a manner similar to the monotheistic God in other major religions.
 He is believed to be almighty, eternal, always existing, everlasting, all-knowing, and compassionate.
 The second reality is that of dependent (asvatantra-tattva or paratantra) but equally real universe that exists with its own separate essence.
 Everything that is composed of the second reality, such as individual soul, matter, and the like exist with their own separate reality.
 The distinguishing factor of this philosophy, as opposed to monistic Advaita Vedanta, is that God takes on a personal role and is seen as a real eternal entity that governs and controls the universe.

-Like Ramanuja, Madhvacharya also embraced Vaishnavism.
-Madhvacharya posits God as being personal and saguna, that is endowed with attributes and qualities (in human terms, which are not believed to be able to fully describe God).
+Like Ramanuja, for Madhvacharya too, Vishnu is the One Independent Supreme principle.
+But this is not sectarian; For Madhva, words like "Narayana", "Vishnu", etc, when etymologically derived, give the meaning of transcendence, immanence, abode of infinite auspicious attributes,infinite bliss, etc. Madhvacharya posits God as being personal and saguna, that is endowed with attributes and qualities (in human terms, which are not believed to be able to fully describe God).
 To Madhvacharya, the metaphysical concept of Brahman in the Vedas was Vishnu.
 He stated: "Brahmaśabdaśca Viṣṇaveva", that Brahman can only refer to Vishnu.
 Scriptures which say different are declared as non-authoritative by him.
-To him, Vishnu was not just any other deva, but rather the one and only Supreme Being.
-According to him, the devas are souls of deceased persons who were rewarded for good deeds by being reincarnated into the heavenly worlds and becoming following organs of God's will, which would also be the case with Vayu and Lakshmi.
-He also believes that they are mortal, and that some of them could sink into lower stages of existence after death.
-Therefore, he believes that only God shall be worshipped through them, and that worshipping them on their own behalf is an apostasy which emerged during Treta Yuga, and did not yet exist during Satya Yuga.
+For Madhvacharya, Vishnu was not just any other deva, but rather the one and only Supreme Being.
+According to him, the devas are souls of deceased persons who were rewarded for good deeds by being reincarnated into the heavenly worlds and carrying out the will of God, which would also be the case with Vayu and Lakshmi.
+He also believes that devas are mortal, and that some of them could sink into lower stages of existence after death.
+Therefore, he believes that only God (Vishnu) should be worshipped through devas, and that worshipping devas on their own behalf is an apostasy which emerged during Treta Yuga, and did not yet exist during Satya Yuga.
 According to him, this must also be noticed regarding murtis.